What Does Psalm 80:16 Mean?

 Psalm 80:14-15

-Calls on God to look down from heaven and see the vine He planted, setting up the cry for judgment in verse 16.
+Calls on God to look down from heaven and watch over the vine, setting up the lament in verse 16.

 Psalm 80:17

-Follows the plea for judgment with a request for God's hand to rest on His chosen one, pointing to future hope.
+Follows the plea for judgment with a request for restoration, showing the psalm's movement from pain to hope.

 Connections Across Scripture